RikuVan/redux-machine-middleware/README.md

             to: 'RUNNING'
           }
         ],
-        // if 'IDLE' transitions via a transtionTo action, this hook will be called
+        // if 'IDLE' is the next state called with transtionTo, 'before' or 'after' hooks will be called
         after: ({getState, dispatch, action}) => announceShutdown(action)
       },
       validTransitions: ['RUNNING']